What is the best duvet for night sweats?

 NATURAL FILLED DUVETS

-- Hungarian goose down duvets: Duvets filled with ethically sourced goose or duck down are naturally breathable and reduce the moisture trapped in our bedding as we sleep.
-We recommend Hungarian goose down duvets for night sweats and cooling bedding.
-It provides three to four times more air circulation than synthetic materials allowing moisture to escape more easily, resulting in a cooling duvet.
+- Down duvets: Duvets filled with ethically sourced goose or duck down are naturally breathable and reduce the moisture trapped in our bedding as we sleep.
+We recommend Hungarian goose down duvets for night sweats.
+Goose down provides three to four times more air circulation than synthetic materials allowing moisture to escape more easily, resulting in a cooling duvet.

 - Wool duvets: Wool filled duvets are another breathable choice for night sweats.
 Wool helps to regulate your body temperature as it wicks moisture away from your body as you sleep.
-Wool duvets can absorb up to 30% of their weight in moisture, which is good for stopping you feeling hot and sticky but also results in your duvet becoming quite a lot heavier during the night.
-In our view, not such a comfortable option and wool duvets also don’t have that cosy drape that you get with a luxurious down duvet.
+Wool duvets can absorb up to 30% of their weight in moisture, which is good for stopping you feeling hot and sticky but also results in your duvet becoming quite a lot heavier during the night, which may unfortunately decrease your comfort as you sleep.

 THE RIGHT DUVET TOG RATING FOR NIGHT SWEATS

-An all seasons duvet with two duvets that can be fixed together can be an ideal choice.
-An all season duvet is made up of two duvets, a lighter duvet plus a warmer duvet.
-We offer three different All season duvet combinations, a 13.5 tog, a 11.5 tog and a 7 tog.
+An all seasons duvet can be an ideal choice for all year round.
+An all season duvet is made up of two duvets, a lighter duvet plus a warmer duvet, that can also be fixed together.
+Our 7 tog all seasons duvet comes with a 2.5 tog and a 4.5 tog duvet; which provides a great all seasons duvet option for hot sleepers.

 THE BEST SHEETS FOR NIGHT SWEATS & HOT SLEEPERS